Fine-grained uncertainty relation under the relativistic motion: Discussions

 \section{Discussions}

-In this paper, we have explorer the nontrivial relativistic modification to the FGUR.
-We have shown that, for the observer undergoes a large acceleration, the associated Unruh effect could increase or reduce the fine-grained uncertainty bounds, depending on the choice of Unruh modes.
-Nevertheless, the MCS still could be independent of the acceleration, which indicates that once we choose the bases enabling an optimal uncertainty on average in an inertial frame, the corresponding measurements should maintain their optimality for all noninertial observer.
+In this Letter, we explored the nontrivial relativistic modification to the FGUR.
+We have shown that, for an observer undergoing a large acceleration, the associated Unruh effect could increase or reduce the fine-grained uncertainty bounds, depending on the choice of Unruh modes.
 Moreover, we have shown that the measurements in MUBs, sharing same uncertainty bound in inertial frame, could be distinguished from each other when the observer undergoes a nonvanishing acceleration.
-In an alternative scenario, we have investigated the FGUR for the measurements restricted in a single rigid cavity, where the uncertainty bound itself exhibits a periodic evolution with respect to the duration of the acceleration.
-This phenomenon could be understand by the entanglement generation in a single rigid cavity that plays the role of quantum memory.
-Our results provide a novel way to investigate the relativistic effect from a quantum-information perspective, that could be experimental tested by quantum metrology \cite{METROLOGY}.
+In an alternative scenario, we have investigated the FGUR for the measurements on fermionic field modes restricted in a single rigid cavity, where the uncertainty bound itself exhibits a periodic evolution w.r.t. the duration of the acceleration.
+For quantum measurements with specific outcomes, we find an interesting violation of uncertainty bound in inertial frame, attributed to the entanglement generation in cavity that plays the role of quantum memory.
+Our results provide a novel way to investigate the relativistic effect in a quantum-information context, which may be experimental tested by future quantum metrology \cite{METROLOGY}.

+Throughout the Letter, we only discuss the influence of Unruh effect on FGUR for fermionic field, which we believe that manifest more abundant characteristics of motion-dependence of FGUR in relativistic framework than bosonic field.
+For instance, while there is no fundamental difference in Unruh decoherence for different choice of bosonic Unruh modes \cite{SMA1}, it implies that measurement uncertainty on bosonic states should always increase with growing acceleration of observer.
+In this meaning, no bosonic Unruh mode can degrade measurement uncertainty like fermionic Unruh mode with special $q_L\neq0$ does in Fig.\ref{FGUR1}.
+On the other hand, in a cavity scenario, Unruh decoherence on localized bosonic modes exhibits a periodic-dependence on the duration of acceleration, similar as fermionic case \cite{BOX2}.
+Therefore, one could expect that for bosonic field, comparing to Fig.\ref{FGUR3}, no essential change but only numerical difference on the FGUR bound $\xi$ would happen.